shocknet/docs/docs/pub/faq.md

 ### Does it use ECash?
 How does it compare on privacy?

-No, in our view ECash makes deceptive privacy claims while combining the worst trade-offs in combining a custodial solution with bearer credentials.
+No, in our view ECash makes deceptive privacy claims while combining the worst trade-offs of having a custodial client-server authentication while using bearer credentials.

-Lightning.Pub eschews flakey mint gateways fpr a much more reliable, and equally private, direct RPC approach.
-Nostr keys used for connections are source ephemeral and blind to social parent keys that may be used to perform backups.
-Settlement to and from ECash mints works as long as those mints are actually backed by Lightning.
+Lightning.Pub eschews these crypto-theatrics and dependence on fragile mint "gateways", opting instead for a much more reliable but equally private direct RPC approach.
+The Nostr keys used for connections are source ephemeral and blind to their social parent keys which may be used to perform backups or publish pointers in social contexts.

+Payments to and from ECash mints should still work, as long as those mints are actually backed by Lightning.

 Privacy equivalence aside, we do not an endorse **any** custodial Lightning services for privacy.
 A node operator has countless ways to deanonymize activity, and you should not use a node if you do not trust the operator with your metadata.